*Updated on 4-12-2018

 1. OLD is the new NEW

-Cost was finalized to have a 10% weightage for the 2018 performance year in the just released Quality Payment Program final rule.
+Cost was finalized to have a 10% weight for the 2018 performance year in the just released Quality Payment Program final rule.
 However, CMS had proposed to reduce Cost to 0% in the 2018 proposal which was submitted for public comment earlier this year.
 After reviewing the comments, they decided to NOT finalize the proposed change in this final rule.
-As the Cost category will need to have 30% weightage by the 2019 performance year, CMS believes that keeping it at 10% for 2018 would allow for a smoother transition in 2019.
+As the Cost category will need to have 30% weight by the 2019 performance year (*this may change pursuant to the Bipartisan Budget Act of 2018 (HR 1892)), CMS believes that keeping it at 10% for 2018 would allow for a smoother transition.
 The Cost performance category reporting period will be for the full year in 2018.
+[Quick overview of Cost Category in 2018]

 2. Cost category score will be calculated from the Medicare administrative claims

 Therefore, there is no additional data submission required for performance year 2018.
-It’s important to note that although CMS will be calculating the Cost score for 2017, the weightage of the cost performance category for 2017 is 0%.
-Therefore, it will not impact the 2017 MIPS score.
+It’s important to note that although CMS will be calculating the Cost score for 2017 even though the weight of the Cost performance category for 2017 is 0%.
+However, to get an estimate of how you are doing on the two Cost measures applicable in MIPS 2018, pay attention to the 2017 Feedback Report that will be available in summer of 2018.

 3. Episode based measures will be included for 2017 performance year

-Cost performance category score in 2017 will be based on 12 measures – the 10 episode-based measures, the MSPB, and the total per capita cost for all attributed beneficiaries.
-Whereas, the Cost performance category score for 2018 will be calculated based on just two measures:
+Cost performance feedback for 2017 will be based on 12 measures – the 10 episode-based measures, the MSPB, and the total per capita cost for all attributed beneficiaries.
+However, the Cost performance category score for 2018 will be calculated based on just two measures:

 - Medicare Spending Per Beneficiary (MSPB)